ibm-cloud-docs/vpc/acl-create.md

 1. View your Total estimated cost in the Summary menu in the lower right of the page.

-## Creating a network ACL by using the CLI
+## Creating a network ACL from the CLI
 {: #cr-using-the-cli-acl}
 {: cli}